Deep Deconfounded Content-based Tag Recommendation for UGC with Causal Intervention: Causal View of Tag Recommenders

 \subsection{Problem Formulation}

-In this paper, we mainly investigate uploader-UGC-tag triplets in the form of $\mathcal{D} = \{(\mathbf{u}, \mathbf{c}, \mathbf{t})_{i}, i \in \mathrm{range}(N)\}$\footnote{In this paper, italic bold symbols $\mathbf{u}, \mathbf{c} ,\mathbf{t}$ represent vectors, calligraphic symbols $\mathcal{U}, \mathcal{C} ,\mathcal{T}$ are used to represent sets, and capital non-boldface symbols $U$, $C$, $T$ are used to represent the corresponding random vectors, with exceptions such as scalars $N$ and $N^{s}$ easily identifiable from the context.}.
-The triplets are collected from online UGC sharing platforms, where $\mathbf{u} \in \mathcal{U}$ is the representation of a selected uploader from the population, $\mathbf{c}$ is the feature of a content generated by uploader $\mathbf{u}$, and $\mathbf{t}$ is one of the tags that uploader $\mathbf{u}$ selects for the content.
-Since uploader $\mathbf{u}$ simultaneously creates the UGC content and selects its tags, her personal bias unavoidably exists in the collected triplets, which should be eliminated when estimating UGC content's influence on tags for unbiased content-based tag recommendations, \textit{i.e.,} its causal effects.
-To achieve such a purpose, $\mathcal{D}$ needs to include multiple UGCs from each uploader such that her bias can be properly modeled and eliminated.
-Mathematically, $\mathbf{D}$ ought to have the property that in $(\mathbf{u}, \mathbf{c}, \mathbf{t})_{i}$ there exists $\mathbf{u}_{j} = \mathbf{u}_{k}$ such that $\mathbf{c}_{j} \neq \mathbf{c}_{k}, \ \ \forall \mathbf{u}_{j} \in \mathcal{U}$.
-The goal of this paper is to recommend suitable tags for newly uploaded UGCs based solely on their content features, irrespective of any specific uploader's personal preference, such that confounding bias in tags that distracts audiences from locating suitable UGCs can be eliminated for unbiased tag recommendations.
+In this paper, we mainly investigate uploader-UGC-tag triplets in the form of $\mathcal{D} = \{(\bm{u}, \bm{c}, \bm{t})_{i}, i \in \mathrm{range}(N)\}$\footnote{In this paper, italic bold symbols $\bm{u}, \bm{c} ,\bm{t}$ represent vectors, calligraphic symbols $\mathcal{U}, \mathcal{C} ,\mathcal{T}$ represent sets, and capital non-boldface symbols $U$, $C$, $T$ represent random vectors, with exceptions such as $N$ and $N^{s}$ easily identifiable from the context.}.
+The triplets are collected from online UGC sharing platforms, where $\bm{u} \in \mathcal{U}$ is the representation of a selected uploader from the population, $\bm{c}$ is the feature of a content generated by uploader $\bm{u}$, and $\bm{t}$ is one of the tags that uploader $\bm{u}$ selects for the content.
+Since the uploader $\bm{u}$ simultaneously creates the UGC content and selects its tags, her personal bias unavoidably exists in the collected triplets, which should be eliminated when estimating UGC content's influence on tags for unbiased content-based tag recommendations.
+To achieve such a purpose, $\mathcal{D}$ needs to include multiple UGCs from each uploader such that the bias can be properly modeled and eliminated.
+Mathematically, $\bm{D}$ need to have the property that in $(\bm{u}, \bm{c}, \bm{t})_{i}$ there exists $\bm{u}_{j} = \bm{u}_{k}$ such that $\bm{c}_{j} \neq \bm{c}_{k}, \ \ \forall \bm{u}_{j} \in \mathcal{U}$.
+The goal of this paper is to recommend suitable tags for newly uploaded UGCs based solely on their content features, irrespective of any specific uploader's personal preference, such that the pervasive confounding bias for tag selection in the collected datasets can be eliminated.